 9 For its part, the government places considerable weight on the history of presidential designations under the FVRA, arguing that "Presidents have consistently and explicitly invoked their FVRA authority to make acting-officer designations that would be barred if [agency]-specific statutes were read to set out exclusive, mandatory succession plans."
 Gov't's Opp'n in Guedes at 51.
 But the FVRA was enacted a mere two decades ago, and the government identifies only a few designations that bypassed a first assistant.
 Id. at 51-52 & n.29.
-"In this context, Congress's failure to speak up does not fairly imply that it has acquiesced in the [government's] interpretation."
-SW Gen., 137 S.Ct. at 943 (rejecting a similar argument based on "postenactment practice" under the FVRA).
+"In this context, Congress's failure

-tionally designate a non-confirmed official to serve in an acting capacity when a first assistant is available.
+The Coalition places the most weight on the constitutional-avoidance canon, arguing that the Court should adopt its interpretation because it is at least doubtful whether the President may constitutionally designate a non-confirmed official to serve in an acting capacity when a first assistant is available.
 Firearms Pol'y Coal.'s Br. at 25.
-The problem for the Coalition, however, is that the government's reading does not raise a "serious doubt" about the FVRA's constitutionality.
+The problem for the Coalition, however, is that the government's reading does not raise "serious doubt" about the FVRA's constitutionality.
 Jennings v.
-Rodriguez, - U.S. - -, 138 S.Ct.
-830, 842, 200 L.Ed.2d 122 (2018) (internal quotation marks omitted).
+Rodriguez, 138 S. Ct.
+830, 842 (2018) (internal quotation marks omitted).
 As discussed below, the constitutional legitimacy of acting officers has long been settled.
 And the avoidance canon "comes into play only when, after the application of ordinary textual analysis, the statute is found to be susceptible of more than one construction."
 Id. (internal quotation marks omitted).
 As demonstrated above, the Coalition's interpretation is foreclosed by "ordinary textual analysis."
 Id. (internal quotation marks omitted); see also id. at 836 ("[A] court relying on [the avoidance] canon still must interpret the statute, not rewrite it.").